-Studies have mostly focused on field observations and assessments Barbosa et al., 2016 Schmidt, Barbosa, and Henriksen, 2014 Shayan and Xu, 2015 where not only are residual expansions performed, but increasingly petrographic analyses performed Rivard and Ballivy, 2000 Lukschová, Přikryl, and Pertold, 2009 Merz, 2013.
+Studies have mostly focused on field observations and assessments Barbosa et al., 2016 Schmidt et al., 2014a Shayan, Xu, et al., 2015 where not only are residual expansions performed, but increasingly petrographic analyses performed Rivard and Ballivy, 2000 Lukschová, Přikryl, and Pertold, 2009 Merz, 2013.
 It has not been unusual to tear down a structure on the sole basis of field/petrographic studies without an attempt to conceptualize findings into engineering parameters that can be used by structural engineers for a final structural integrity assessment.